 5) When you make that decision, will use our knowledge of the brand to determine when you should wash it off

-Here’s my best tips for finding the right spray tan solution for your business:
+Here are my best tips for finding the right spray tan solution for your business:

 - Don’t buy for cheapness – buy for quality – it’s good business